This post may contain affiliate links, from which we earn an income.

-As the Costiera Amalfitana road draws towards villages and towns en route, it narrows and larger vehicles have to practice nifty manoeuvres; this slows down anything behind, including you!
+As the Costiera Amalfitana road draws towards villages and towns en route, it narrows and larger vehicles have to practice nifty maneuvers; this slows down anything behind, including you!
 Patience will serve you well here… you could probably use the time to get a few stunning images of the view!

 Ways to Road Trip the Amalfi Coast

 The Amalfi Coast drive is relatively easy if you are a confident and experienced driver.
-Look on the map and you will see that it is twisty, and there are a few hair-pin bends on the main route, may more if you head into the hills.
+Look on the map and you will see that the strada statale 163 is twisty, and there are a few hairpin bends on the main road, and many more if you head into the hills.
 Most of the road consists of sweeping corners rather than tight ones.

 There are some (but not many) places to stop and admire the breathtaking views and for pictures of the sparkling turquoise waters, so take your opportunity when you can.

-You can hire scooters and mopeds (with helmets) in all the towns along the Amalfi Coast, as well as in Sorrento and Salerno.
-This is a cheaper option than hiring a car and means you can park quickly and easily wherever the fancy takes you, and it will take you often.
+Riding a scooter along the Amalfi Coast is a cheaper option than hiring a car and means you can park quickly and easily for the best views, or wherever the fancy takes you, and it will take you often!
 If you’re looking to do something special, why not consider a vintage Vespa tour with a local guide?